Mario Rubalcaba

-Mario Rubalcaba (also known by the pseudonym Ruby Mars) is an American drummer from San Diego, notable as a member of numerous rock bands including Clikatat Ikatowi, Thingy, Rocket from the Crypt, Hot Snakes, Earthless, the Sultans, and Off!
+Mario Rubalcaba (also known by the stage name Ruby Mars) is an American drummer from San Diego, notable as a member of numerous rock bands including Clikatat Ikatowi, Thingy, Rocket from the Crypt, Hot Snakes, Earthless, the Sultans, and Off!
 He has also played on albums by The Black Heart Procession and Pinback and was formerly a professional skateboarder.

 Skateboarding career

 In the late 1980s and early 1990s Rubalcaba was a professional skateboarder, skating for Team Alva.
 Though he no longer skates professionally, he does work at Black Box, a skateboarding distribution company and skate park in San Diego.